Ludeon/RimWorld-Thai/README.md

   * :ballot_box_with_check: (0) Argument count mismatches (may or may not be incorrect)
   * :ballot_box_with_check: (0) Unnecessary keyed translations (will never be used)
   * :white_square_button: (56) Keyed translations matching English (maybe ok)
-    > You can safely ignore these, most of the time it's intended to leave as English (some no suitable word in Thai, some should not translate, etc.)
+    > You can safely ignore these, most of the time it's intended to leave as English (e.g. no suitable word in Thai, not really need to translate, etc.)
     >
     > For example, all subjects in `Credits.xml` and Quadrums name in `Time.xml` will not be translated.
     >